joshuahamrick/capstone-wespeak/README.md

 ## Installation and Setup

 Clone down this repository as well as the database repository linked above.
-You will need to have npm installed on your machine..
+You will need to have npm installed on your machine.

 ### Installation
 >npm install